Streatham Park Cemetery: South London Crematorium

 South London Crematorium was opened in 1936 on the site of Streatham Park Cemetery.
 Chapel can accommodate larger funerals and offers a service time of 45 minutes, which is longer than many other crematoria.
 Gardens of remembrance feature a variety of personalised memorials and mausoleum burials.

 Streatham Park Cemetery

-Famous names to have been buried here include the internationally renowned singer, Dorothy Squires, and comedian Tom Costello.
+Famous names to have been buried here include the internationally renowned singer, Dorothy Squires, comedian Tom Costello and music hall performer Harry Paulo.

 Streatham Jewish Cemetery

 Streatham Jewish Cemetery opened in 1915 as a section of Streatham Park Cemetery.
 The majority of burials here are those of Ashkenazi Jews of eastern European origin who settled in the Soho area of London working as tailors, cabinetmakers, shopkeepers, etc. A small section of Streatham Park Cemetery is reserved for members of the South London Liberal Synagogue.
 This cemetery contains the Commonwealth war graves of 13 service personnel from World War II.